Counseling Education

 About Fairfield, CT Category Listings

-Kansas City (abbreviated as KCK) is the third-most populous city in the U.S. state of Kansas, and the county seat of Wyandotte County.
+Kansas City (abbreviated as KCK) is the third-most populous city in the U.S. state of Kansas and the county seat of Wyandotte County.
 It is an inner suburb of the older and more populous Kansas City, Missouri, after which it is named.
 As of the 2020 census, the population of the city was 156,607, making it one of four principal cities in the Kansas City metropolitan area.
 It is situated at Kaw Point, the junction of the Missouri and Kansas rivers.
 It is part of a consolidated city-county government known as the "Unified Government".
 It is the location of the University of Kansas Medical Center and Kansas City Kansas Community College.

 In October 1872, "old" Kansas City, Kansas, was incorporated.
-The first city election was held on October 22 of that year, by order of Judge Hiram Stevens of the Tenth Judicial District, and resulted in the election of Mayor James Boyle.
-The mayors of the city after its organization were James Boyle, C. A. Eidemiller, A. S. Orbison, Eli Teed and Samuel McConnell.
+The first city election was held on October 22 of that year by order of Judge Hiram Stevens of the Tenth Judicial District and resulted in the election of Mayor James Boyle.
+The mayors of the city after its organization were James Boyle, C. A. Eidemiller, A. S. Orbison, Eli Teed, and Samuel McConnell.
 In June 1880, the Governor of Kansas, John St. John, proclaimed the city of Kansas City a city of the second class with Mayor McConnell present.

-In March 1886, "new" Kansas City, Kansas, was formed through the consolidation of five municipalities: "old" Kansas City, Armstrong, Armourdale, Riverview, Wyandotte.
+In March 1886, "new" Kansas City, Kansas, was formed through the consolidation of five municipalities: "old" Kansas City, Armstrong, Armourdale, Riverview, and Wyandotte.
 The oldest city of the group was Wyandotte, which was formed in 1857 by Wyandot Native Americans and Methodist missionaries.: 370, 384, 388

 In the 1890s, the city saw an explosive growth in population as a streetcar suburb of Kansas City, Missouri.
 This growth continued until the 1930s.
 It was one of the nation's 100 largest cities for many U.S. Census counts, from 1890 to 1960, including 1920, when it had a population of over 100,000 residents for the first time.

 As with adjacent Kansas City, Missouri, the percentage of the city's most populous ethnic group, non-Hispanic whites, has declined from 76.3% in 1970 to 40.2% in 2010.
-In 1997, voters approved a proposition to unify the city and county governments creating the Unified Government of Wyandotte County.
+In 1997, voters approved a proposition to unify the city and county governments, creating the Unified Government of Wyandotte County.

 According to the United States Census Bureau, the city has a total area of 128.38 square miles (332.50 km2), of which, 124.81 square miles (323.26 km2) is land and 3.57 square miles (9.25 km2) is water.